mankeywitz/CECTool/README.md

 # CECTool
 A Nintendo 3ds Streetpass Management Tool.

-Information for initial implemenation of CECD:U service taken from [here](https://www.3dbrew.org/wiki/CECD_Services) and [here](https://gist.github.com/wwylele/29a8caa6f5e5a7d88a00bedae90472ed)
+Information for initial implemenation of cecd:u service taken from [here](https://www.3dbrew.org/wiki/CECD_Services) and [here](https://gist.github.com/wwylele/29a8caa6f5e5a7d88a00bedae90472ed).
 Further information can be found in [CECDocs](https://github.com/NarcolepticK/CECDocs) (*WIP*)

-Works for many games; more testing needed to find incompatible ones
+Runs on the 3ds and in Citra.

 ### Cloning
 `git clone --recursive https://github.com/NarcolepticK/CECTool.git`